niplav/site/nootropics.md

 mood somewhat (though those results, besides contentment, might as well be due to random chance).
 No clear effect sizes with the flashcards either.

+#### Conclusion

 So a hard pass on L-theanine, I think.
+My current best guess is that as a night owl in the morning I'm still quite tired, and lack energy, with l-theanine just making me more sleepy than I already am.
+But then again, under Bonferroni-correction none of the p-values are statistically significant, so it looks like l-theanine just doesn't do anything.
 Maybe it's better when combined with caffeine?

 Melatonin
 ----------